 The recycling recovery rate for all material types was assumed to be 95% after demolition.
-According to Nordex experts, the demolition of a turbine can be done with almost no losses.
+According die Nordex experts, the demolition of a turbine can be done with almost no losses.
 However, 5% losses were set as conventional assumption, this amount was landfilled.

 The recycling recovery rate for steel used in the wind farm was modelled as being 96.5%.
 The remaining steel that could not be recycled was assumed to be landfilled.
-The slightly higher recovery rate for steel is because of the tower steel sections.
-They can be unbuilt with almost no losses (99% recovery), so the 96.5% is a weighted average of the total steel in the turbine including the tower sections.

 The following materials groups / components are considered in end-of-life modelling which amount to 99.6% related to mass of the turbine (incl. foundation and incl. replacement parts): steel, stainless steel, copper, aluminium, concrete, plastics/polymers, rotor blades.
 100% of materials related to mass were covered in EoL for the MV cables and the substation.
 The foundation is fully dismantled and recycled.
-The foundation dominates the total mass of the turbine, so excluding foundation, the mass percentage of covered material groups in EoL modelling for the turbine amounts to 88.55%.
+The foundation dominates the total mass of the turbine, so excluding foundation, the mass percentage of covered material groups in EoL modelling for the turbine amounts to 97.46%.